irohitraj/Player-Sentiment-Trends/README.md

 | **Time span** (parsed from `indexed` / `published`) | **2023-01-08** through **2024-12-01**                                       |

-The CSV is English-oriented social snippets that mention Zaniolo.
+The CSV is social snippets that mention Zaniolo.

 ## Directory structure